LegionDotEXE/Real-Time-Facial-Emotion-Recognition/README.md

 # Real-Time-Facial-Emotion-Recognition

 This Machine Learning project is the implementation of real-time facial expression/emotion recognition using machine learning.
-The model is trained on a pre-existing facial expression dataset from KAGGLE and utilizes Tensorflow and Keras.
+The model is trained on a pre-existing facial expression dataset from KAGGLE and utilizes Tensorflow, Keras, OpenCV, and Scilet.
 The model also utilizes the pre-loaded scripts that have 62% accuracy.

 # INSTALLATION
-To install dependencies simply run
+Recommended to check requirements and proceed further To install dependencies simply run
 ```
 pip install -r requirements.txt